-Parenting programs to prevent and decrease disruptive child behavior (DB) are not equally effective for all families.
-In the present study, we (1) assessed family profiles based on theoretical and empirical research on risk factors for the onset, development, and maintenance of DB; (2) explored whether and how these profiles differed on covariate family characteristic and (changes in) child behavior, and (3) analyzed whether and how latent family risk profiles predicted differential engagement in, and effectiveness of, the Incredible Years Parenting Program (IY).
-Our results indicated that families could be allocated into a low- versus high risk profile (aim 1).
-Families in low- and high risk profiles differed on covariate characteristics, such as being a single caregiver household and severity of DB (aim 2), and they differed in their engagement, but not in the extend to which they benefitted from IY (aim 3).
+Parenting programs to prevent and decrease DB are not equally effective for all families.
+In the present study, we (a) assessed family profiles based on theoretical and empirical research on risk factors for the onset, development, and maintenance of DB; (b) explored whether and how these profiles differed on covariate family characteristic and (changes in) child behavior; and (c) analyzed whether and how latent family risk profiles predicted differential engagement in, and effectiveness of, the Incredible Years parenting program.
+Our results indicated that families could be allocated into a low- versus high-risk profile (Aim 1).
+Families in low- and high-risk profiles differed on covariate characteristics, such as being a single caregiver household and severity of DB (Aim 2), and they differed in their engagement but not in the extent to which they benefited from IY (Aim 3).

-The identified profiles varied in terms of most the pre-defined child (i.e., hyperactivity symptoms and emotional problems) and family (i.e., caregiver education and age at time of birth of the child) (but not parenting) risk factors for DB and are therefore labelled low and high risk profiles.
-These profiles may be in line with theoretical frameworks explaining how risk factors within a family interact across domains, and in some cases, maintain or intensify each other (Barnett, 2008; Cowan et al., 1998; Kreppner & Lerner, 1989; Masarik & Conger, 2017) and empirical research showing that multiple child and family risk factors tend to cluster within families (Beauchaine & McNulty, 2013; Mullola et al., 2021).
-However, the identified profiles did not differ on parenting risk factors (i.e., low parental praise and high harsh punishment)or caregiver depression.
-This in line with previous profile studies showing that caregiver depression or parenting problems do not necessarily cluster together with other risk factors (see Pelham et al., 2017).
+The identified profiles varied in terms of most the predefined child (i.e., hyperactivity symptoms and emotional problems) and family (i.e., caregiver education and age at time of birth of the child; but not parenting) risk factors for DB and are therefore labeled low- and high-risk profiles.
+These profiles may be in line with theoretical frameworks explaining how risk factors within a family interact across domains and, in some cases, maintain or intensify each other (Barnett, 2008; Cowan et al., 1998; Kreppner & Lerner, 1989; Masarik & Conger, 2017) and empirical research showing that multiple child and family risk factors tend to cluster within families (Beauchaine & McNulty, 2013; Mullola et al., 2021).
+However, the identified profiles did not differ on parenting risk factors (i.e., low parental praise and high harsh punishment) or caregiver depression.
+This is in line with previous profile studies showing that caregiver depression or parenting problems do not necessarily cluster together with other risk factors (see Pelham et al., 2017).

-One possible explanation may be that since the study relies on caregivers' self-reported data, the caregiver may not perceive themselves differently in, for example, parenting risk, in reality, differences may exist.
-Self-reported data may reflect differences in caregivers' awareness of their own behavior, or processes underlying how caregivers report on their own and their child's functioning, such as feelings of self-efficacy, attributions about child behavior or (dis)stress (Herbers et al., 2017).
-In the present study however, caregiver depression was high (>20% of caregivers across profiles scored in the clinical range) compared to the average prevalence across 27 European countries (6.38%, Van der Velden et al., 2021).
-This indicates that in many families of children showing DB, caregiver wellbeing is affected.
+One possible explanation may be that since the study relies on caregivers' self-reported data, the caregiver may not perceive themselves differently in, for example, parenting risk; in reality, differences may exist.
+Self-reported data may reflect differences in caregivers' awareness of their own behavior or processes underlying how caregivers report on their own and their child's functioning, such as feelings of self-efficacy, attributions about child behavior, or (dis)stress (Herbers et al., 2017).
+In the present study, however, caregiver depression was high (>20% of caregivers across profiles scored in the clinical range) compared to the average prevalence across 27 European countries (6.38%, Arias-de la Torre et al., 2021).
+This indicates that in many families of children showing DB. caregiver well-being is affected.
 This could also indicate a selection effect.
 Although findings are mixed, there are studies showing that caregivers who perceive parenting stress are more likely to engage in an intervention (Pereira et al., 2014; Smith et al., 2018).

-Regarding covariate family characteristics, families with a high risk profile were more often single caregiver families, with an older child who showed more severe DB before the intervention compared to families with a low risk profile.
-The largest differences between profiles on the pre-defined risk factors seemed to be on caregiver age and education: most caregivers who became a parent in their teens and caregivers with lower levels of education were allocated to the high risk profile.
-The clustering of pre-selected risk factors for DB families allocated to the high risk profile, and their relation to other family characteristics, could indicate increased stress and lack of social support in these families (Bull & Mittelmark, 2009; Liang et al., 2019), which may show that those in the high risk profile are most in need of support.
-Overall, the identified profiles may show that specifically demographic characteristics (i.e., low SES, low caregiver age, single caregivers) distinguish between different families attending parenting programs.
+Regarding covariate family characteristics, families with a highrisk profile were more often single caregiver families, with an older child who showed more severe DB before the intervention compared to families with a low-risk profile.
+The largest differences between profiles on the predefined risk factors seemed to be on caregiver age and education: Most caregivers who became a parent in their teens and caregivers with lower levels of education were allocated to the high-risk profile.
+The clustering of preselected risk factors for DB families allocated to the high-risk profile and their relation to other family characteristics could indicate increased stress and a lack of social support in these families (Bull & Mittelmark, 2009;